 Find the forelegs of Pegasus off of Scheat.
 Five degrees west of Scheat is magnitude 3.0 Matar.
 As the brightest leg star in Pegasus, it’s helpful in finding a couple of notable galaxies.

-Four notable galaxy clusters lie in Pegasus.
-The brightest is magnitude 9.5 and has the curious name Deer Lick Group.
+Three other notable galaxy clusters lie in Pegasus.
+The brightest is magnitude 9.5 and is just half a degree from Stephan’s Quintet.
+The cluster has the curious name Deer Lick Group.
 Follow Scheat to Matar and then about 4.5 degrees farther and slightly north of the direction you were heading.
 This will bring you to the Deer Lick Group, NGC 7331.
 Here you’ll find one large spiral galaxy and a spattering of smaller ones.

 The Pegasus I Cluster lies on the southern edge of the constellation not far from the circlet of Pisces.
 At a distance of 8 degrees from Markab on the sky’s dome, the Pegasus I Cluster is a magnitude 11.1 grouping.
 The galaxy cluster requires a large telescope to see or a long-exposure photograph, but it reveals a beautiful and striking number of galaxies.

 The Pegasus II Cluster lies back within the square of Pegasus.
 Halfway between Alpheratz and Scheat, it lies just inside the border of a line that would be drawn connecting these two stars.
 A bit dimmer at magnitude 12.6, the Pegasus II Cluster (NGC 7720) is a powerful radio source, the target of much scientific study.